-- Redeploy the vSphere Web Client extension by using the web-based GUI for IBM Spectrum Control. - Redeploy the vSphere Web Client extension locally on the vCenter Server system.
+- Redeploy the vSphere Web Client extension by using the IBM Spectrum Control GUI. - Redeploy the vSphere Web Client extension locally on the vCenter Server system.

 When you redeploy the vSphere Web Client extension for IBM Spectrum Control, the IBM Spectrum Control server credentials are not updated.